David Mokwa

-David Mokwa Ngabi Ntusu (born 3 May 2004) is a French footballer who plays as a forward for German club Hoffenheim.
+David Mokwa Ngabi Ntusu (born 3 May 2004) is a French professional footballer who plays as a forward for club SV Elversberg.

 Early life

 Mokwa was born on 3 May 2004 in Bagnolet, France.
 The son of Cameroonian parents, he grew up in Île-de-France, France and has four siblings.

 Club career

-As a youth player, Mokwa joined the youth academy of French side AS Meudon.
-In 2020, he joined the youth academy of French side Sochaux.
-Subsequently, he joined the youth academy of German Bundesliga side Hoffenheim in 2022.
+As a youth player, Mokwa joined the academy of French side AS Meudon.
+In 2020, he joined the academy of French side Sochaux.
+Subsequently, he joined the academy of German side TSG Hoffenheim in 2022.
 In 2023, he was promoted to the club's reserve team before being promoted to their first team in 2024.
-On 18 January 2025, Mokwa made his Bundesliga debut for Hoffenheim as a late substitute in a 3–1 victory over Holstein Kiel.
-On 23 January 2025, he scored his first goal for them during a 2–3 home loss to Tottenham in the UEFA Europa League.
+On 18 January 2025, Mokwa made his Bundesliga debut for TSG Hoffenheim as a late substitute in a 3–1 victory over Holstein Kiel.
+On 23 January 2025, he scored his first goal for them during a 2–3 home loss to Tottenham Hotspur in the UEFA Europa League.

-On 28 January 2025, Hoffenheim extended their contract with Mokwa.
+On 28 January 2025, TSG Hoffenheim extended their contract with Mokwa.

+On 3 January 2026, Mokwa moved to 2.
+Bundesliga side SV Elversberg on a three-and-a-half-year contract.